 Creating Employee Relationships

 Creating a relationship with employees that allows you to effectively lead and coach them to be successful in their role is key to your coaching success.
 Knowing your employees and having a relationship where they trust you and appreciate your feedback is critical in coaching.
-Otherwise, you spend time-fighting their resistance or come across as critical or micro-managing.
+Otherwise, you spend time-fighting their resistance or come across as dangerous or micro-managing.
 People resist change and coaching input when they don’t see the need, don’t want to do it, or believe that the change is not possible for them.
 Knowing your employee’s strengths and motivations will help both in your relationship and in how you approach them with projects or coaching.
-The following key elements must be in place for a positive coaching relationship:
+The following essential elements must be in place for a positive coaching relationship:

-- Demonstrate genuine care for and interest in employees and an orientation toward help, improvement and continuous learning.
+- Demonstrate genuine care for and interest in employees and an orientation toward help, improvement, and continuous learning.
 They want to know how much you care before they care how much you know.

-- Use positive interpersonal skills like listening, asking questions and involvement.
-Watch your voice tone, body language and words used to keep interactions positive.
+- Use positive interpersonal skills like listening, asking questions, and involvement.
+Watch your voice tone, body language, and words used to keep interactions positive.

 - Develop a trusting relationship.
-Demonstrate strong integrity, consistency and be an example of what you expect from employees.
+Demonstrate strong integrity, consistency, and be an example of what you expect from employees.
 Keep confidences and never talk behind someone’s back or speak negatively about others.

 - Develop mutual respect, empathy, authenticity, and genuineness.

 - Be an effective communicator, speaking with, not just to employees.
 Listen, share information from senior management, and always keep them informed on things that impact them.
 Be available for employees.

 - Tailor your relationship to the needs of each employee.